ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 specific need to access a feature not currently exposed in PySystemCoupling, a `back door`, more direct, access to the native form of the API is offered by the :ref:`_native_api<ref_native_api_property>` attribute of the :class:`Session<Session>` class.
-An existing script will still need some adjustment as the calls have to be via the ``_native_api`` attribute rather than as global commands as in a System Coupling script.
+An existing script still requires some adjustment as the calls have to be via the ``_native_api`` attribute rather than as global commands as in a System Coupling script.